zhiwu-huang/GrNet/README.md

 Version 1.0, Copyright(c) November, 2017.

+Note that the copyright of the manopt toolbox is reserved by https://www.manopt.org/

 Usage:

+Step1: Place the AFEW Grassmannian data under the folder "./data/afew/".
+The AFEW Grassmannian data can be downloaded from http://www.vision.ee.ethz.ch/~zzhiwu/

-Launch grnet_afew.m for a simple example.
+Step2: Launch grnet_afew.m for a simple example.

 If you find any bug, please contact me via zhiwu.huang@vision.ee.ethz.ch

-Note:

-1. The copyright of the manopt toolbox is reserved by https://www.manopt.org/

-2. To run the code, one should place the AFEW Grassmannian data under the folder "./data/afew/".
-The AFEW Grassmannian data can be downloaded from http://www.vision.ee.ethz.ch/~zzhiwu/